 I hope you are enjoying our recommended movies series, as the good news we have only just begun!

-So that was my Kellys Heroes movie review, is it one of your favourite war movies?
+That concludes my Kellys Heroes movie review.
+Is is it one of your favourite war movies?
 It has a great cast what did you think of their chemistry?

-Please subscribe and leave a comment below and let the coversation commence…
+Please leave a comment below and let the coversation commence…

 Note: The Amazon links on this page are affiliate / associate links.
 By buying through the links we may receive a commission for the sale.
 This has no effect on the price you pay.